metal-stack/csi-driver-lvm/README.md

 This CSI driver is derived from [csi-driver-host-path](https://github.com/kubernetes-csi/csi-driver-host-path) and [csi-lvm](https://github.com/metal-stack/csi-lvm)

+> [!WARNING]
+> Note that there is always an inevitable risk of data loss when working with local volumes.
+For this reason, be sure to back up your data or implement proper data replication methods when using this CSI driver.

 ## Currently it can create, delete, mount, unmount and resize block and filesystem volumes via lvm ##

 For the special case of block volumes, the filesystem-expansion has to be performed by the app using the block device